 Hamilton set team records for most runs, hits, runs batted in, doubles and total bases in 2009.
 Six players established eight single-season individual marks as well.
-Pitcher Max Foster '10 was a NESCAC all-conference first team selection.
+Pitcher Max Foster '10 was a NESCAC All-Conference first team selection.
 Foster became the team's first all-conference honoree since Steve Guillette '01 made the second team in 1999.

-John Porges '07 was honored by the American Baseball Coaches Association (ABCA) in 2005 when he made the New York Region's all-region third team.
+John Porges '07 was honored by the American Baseball Coaches Association (ABCA) in 2005 when he made the New York Region's All-Region third team.
 Porges set program records with 78 total bases and 31 RBI and tied another record with seven homers.
 First baseman Sean Fay '98 received third team all-region honors in 1998.
 Sam Choate '12 graduated as Hamilton's all-time leader in hits, runs, triples, total bases and stolen bases.

 Foster and Alex Augustyn '10 graduated in 2010 after enjoying two of the best careers in Hamilton baseball history.
 Foster set career records with 187 innings pitched and 163 strikeouts and finished in the top five in three other categories.
-He is tied for the team record with 62 strikeouts in a season.
+He also tied the team record with 62 strikeouts in a season.
 Augustyn holds career marks with a .371 batting average and 30 doubles and is in the top five in four other categories.
-His 14 doubles in 2009 are a season record.
+His 14 doubles in 2009 are a team record.